INCIRLIK AIR BASE IS CURRENTLY IN HPCON BRAVO

 A10.
 To mitigate community transmission and protect vulnerable populations, DoD Components may be advised to implement social distancing strategies.
 Such strategies include the use of telework, teleconferences, and flexible work schedules (e.g., schedules that provide for flexible work days and/or work hours).

 Personnel working on base who are unable to maintain a physical distance of 6 feet from others are now required to wear face masks.
 The masks are to be used per wing commander policy.
-Military members will only wear black, brown, coyote brown, tan, sage, olive green, or current OCP or ABU-pattern material.
+Military members will only wear black, brown, coyote brown, tan, sage, olive green, white, or current OCP or ABU-pattern material.
 There will be no text or additional marking allowed on the masks.

 Click here for instructions from the CDC on how to make sewn and no sew face coverings.